Who are the sponsors of Azura-Edo?

-+ Why does the Edo State Government have an equity stake in the project?
+Why does the Edo State Government have an equity stake in the project?

-The land was compulsorily acquired pursuant to Sections 28 (1) and 38 of the Nigerian Land Use Act of 1978, the applicable legislation which in the main vests legal ownership of land in State governors in trust for the people.
+The land was compulsorily acquired pursuant to Sections 28 (1) and 38 of the Nigerian Land Use Act of 1978, the applicable legislation which vests legal ownership of land in State Governors, held in trust for the people.
 The actual acquisition process commenced with the revocation of all existing rights and interests in the land, and a call for comments and complaints from affected parties for the purpose of paying compensation.
-The notice of revocation of extant rights and the government’s intention to make use of the land was published in the official Government Gazette of 16th June 2011 and national newspaper (Vanguard) and State newspaper (Observer) both of 23 June 2011.
+The notice of revocation of extant rights and the government’s intention to make use of the land was published in the official Government Gazette of 16th June 2011 and national newspaper (Vanguard) and State newspaper (Observer) both on 23 June 2011.
 The land acquisition process was officially completed with the transfer of title to Azura by the issuance of a Certificate of Occupancy in June 2012.

-+ What steps has Azura taken to ensure that local communities have been taken care of and that all key environmental and social issues have been addressed?
+What steps has Azura taken to ensure that local communities have been taken care of and that all key environmental and social issues have been addressed?

 Azura has also prepared a Community Action Plan, with a leading NGO and ERM, to implement the recommendations of the ESIA and RAP.
 Furthermore, Azura is committed to providing long term support to the community and will shortly be conducting an assessment of the needs of the local communities to ensure that adequate resources are dedicated to those areas of support that are most needed.

-+ Does Azura have a license for its power plant?
+Does Azura have a license for its power plant?

 Yes, a 10 year power generation license was awarded to Azura by the Nigerian Electricity Regulatory Commission (NERC) in November 2011.
-A subsequent extension of 5 years was awarded by NERC taking the license term to 15 years.
+A subsequent extension of 5 years was awarded by NERC, taking the license term to 15 years.

 The gas for the Azura-Edo IPP is supplied under a long term Gas Sales & Purchase Agreement signed with Seplat Petroleum Development Company PLC (SEPLAT).

-+ Who will build the power plant?
+Who built the power plant?

-+ When will construction begin?
+When did construction begin?

-+ Who will operate and manage the power plant?
+Who operates and manages the power plant?

-- Limiting the Company’s exposure to major supply chain constraints or interruptions - through its considered choice of site location; and through the purchase of political risk insurance and contingent business interruption insurance.
+- Limiting the company’s exposure to major supply chain constraints or interruptions through its considered choice of site location and through the purchase of political risk insurance and contingent business interruption insurance.

 - Protecting its revenue stream through World Bank & MIGA payment guarantees, letters of credit and contract termination insurance.

-+ Will there be any employment opportunities at the power plant?
+What are the employment opportunities at the power plant?